puetzp/pullconf/documentation/src/configuration/triggers.md

     triggers:
       - type: execute
         name: daemon-reload
-		# Thie is the default behavior and the same as if `when` is omitted altogether.
+		# This is the default behavior and the same as if `when` is omitted.
 		when:
 		  - created
 		  - changed